noaa-garfo/discaRd/docs/index.md

 vignette("eflalo_demo")
 ```

 One of the main functions is `get.cochran.ss.by.strat()`.
-To see the instructions for this run `?get.cochran.ss.by.strat` in R. (NO HELP FILE FOR THIS CURRENTLY - ADDING GITHUB ISSUE)
+To see the instructions for this run `?get.cochran.ss.by.strat` in R.